edf-hpc/clara/docs/source/clara-easybuild.md

     --suffix=<suffix>                Add suffix word in tarball name --no-suffix                      No suffix in tarball name
-    --inject-checksums               Let EasyBuild add or update checksums in one or more easyconfig files --skip                           Installing additional extensions when combined with --rebuild --elapse <elapse>                Elapse time en seconds after which backup file can be regenerated [default: 300]
+    --inject-checksums               Let EasyBuild add or update checksums in one or more easyconfig files --skip                           Installing additional extensions when combined with --force --elapse <elapse>                Elapse time en seconds after which backup file can be regenerated [default: 300] --no-container                   Don't use container image.
+Only singularity is supported

 # DESCRIPTION